Pathology (band): History

-On May 12, 2017, Pathology announced the release of their self-titled ninth album, which came out on July 21, 2017, along with the debut single, “Lamentation”.
-In February 2018, the band announced the addition of Riley McShane (of Allegaeon) as the new vocalist, alongside guitarist Daniel Richardson.
-However, by May 22, 2018, McShane had departed the band, and was replaced by Clayton Meade.
-On July 30, 2018, the band revealed that Obie Flett, who had been in the band previously in 2010, would return as the vocalist.
+On May 12, 2017, the band announced their self-titled ninth album would be released on July 21, and also released a new song from the album, "Lamentation".

+On February 6, 2018, the band announced the addition of vocalist Riley McShane (from Allegaeon) and guitarist Daniel Richardson.
+On May 22, it was announced that McShane had departed the band and was replaced by Clayton Meade.
+On July 30, it was revealed Obie Flett was the band's new vocalist, who was previously in the band in 2010.

-On May 24, 2019, Pathology announced their tenth album, Reborn to Kill, which was released on August 9, 2019.
+On May 24, 2019, the band announced their tenth album, Reborn to Kill, would be released on August 9.

-On August 27, 2021, Pathology signed with Nuclear Blast and announced their eleventh studio album, The Everlasting Plague, which was released on November 19, 2021.
-The album’s first single, “Engaging in Homicide,” was also released around this time.
+On August 27, 2021, the band announced they had signed to Nuclear Blast and that their eleventh album, The Everlasting Plague, would be released on November 19.
+They also released a new song from the album, "Engaging in Homicide".

-On March 26, 2024, the band announced their twelfth album, Unholy Descent, set for release on May 17, 2024.
-They also debuted the song “Cult of the Black Triangle.”

-In August 2024, the band announced that guitarist Daniel Richardson would be leaving for personal reasons, with Kevin Schwartz returning to the lineup.
-Schwartz, a fan favorite, had previously played on Awaken to the Suffering and The Time of Great Purification.
+On March 26, 2024, the band announced their twelfth album, Unholy Descent, would be released on May 17, and also released a new song from the album, "Cult of the Black Triangle".
+In August 2024, the band announced that guitarist Daniel Richardson would be leaving for personal reasons, with Kevin Schwartz returning to the lineup, who had previously played on Awaken to the Suffering and The Time of Great Purification.

+On August 4, 2026, the band announced the departure of Obie Flett, and revealed Tripp Taylor as the new vocalist of the band.